V2Ale/MyDSPi/README.md

 <div style="margin-left: 40px;">MyDSPi is an easy to
 implement solution for audio processing and amplification with a Raspberry Pi (2 and 3) audio output. <br>
-It's intended to be a cost effective solution to make electronic, active&nbsp;speakers.<br>
+It's intended to be a cost effective solution to make active&nbsp;speakers.<br>
 Electronic circuit is based on Analog Device ADAU1701 DSP and Texas Instrument TPA3118 amplifier.<br>